 The Institute for Mathematical and Statistical Innovation (IMSI) is funded by NSF grant DMS-1929348.

-Welcome to the second episode of Carry the Two!
-We’re the show for people who enjoy discovering hidden elements that impact our lives in...
+Welcome to the very first episode of Carry the Two!
+We’re the show for people who enjoy discovering hidden elements that impact our lives...